 What Are the Benefits of an Environmental Policy Statement?

 Putting in an environmental policy statement provides significant benefits to a business.
-There are the following: (1) helps the business stay within the law; (2) informs employees of their roles and responsibilities to the environment; (3) improves cost control; (4) reduces incidents in the workplace; (5) conserves energy and raw material; (6) improves monitoring of environmental impact; and (7) promotes efficiency.
+There are the following: (1) helps the business stay within the law; (2) informs employees of their roles and responsibilities to the environment; (3) improves cost control; (4) reduces incidents in the workplace; (5) conserves energy and raw material; (6) improves monitoring of environmental impact statement; and (7) promotes efficiency.
 However, some benefits are not restricted to internal operations because by demonstrating a commitment to environmental management, a business can develop positive relationships with external stakeholders (investors, insurers, customers, suppliers, regulators, and the local community).
 As a result, it improves the business’s corporate image and financial benefits like an increase in investment, customer sales, and market shares.

 Environmental Management System (EMS)

 Setting up an Environmental Management System or EMS can back up the environmental policy statement by implementing a program to systematically deliver the policy in a strategic way.
 Without EMS, the policy’s benefits would be hard to achieve and its absence will invalidate your claims towards the policy’s credibility and reliability.
 If you choose not to put up a formal EMS, take steps to ensure that the policy statement is effective.
-Do this through assessing the environmental impact to the business, developing appropriate key performance indicators (KPI), and targetting these regularly.
+Do this through assessing the environmental impact to the business, developing appropriate key performance contract indicators (KPI), and targetting these regularly.

 Elements of an Environmental Policy Statement

 The content of the environmental policy statement will depend on your assessment.
-This is the reason why some organizations conduct analysis first hand before they write the policy.
+This is the reason why some organizations conduct data analysis first hand before they write the policy.
 Hence, prior to implementing your policy’s provisions make sure to do a preliminary assessment.
 After that, document the results of the assessment and look for the most crucial aspects of your business operations that affect the environment.
 This is your reference in writing the policy statement.
 Next is to start a draft on a piece of paper to outline your policy.
 And to help you with that, the list below is what your policy should include.

 How Do You Create a Compelling Environmental Policy Statement?

 There is no one way to create an environmental policy statement.
 You can download a policy template and modify it to align with your policy’s purpose.
 Also, accessing editing tools and word processors can make the task a lot easier.
-But we will make it even more convenient with the tips in the list below.
+But we will make it even more convenient with the tips in the bucket list below.
 Find out how to make your environmental policy statement compelling.

 Tip 1: Select the Right Format

 A standard format for an environmental policy statement does not exist.
 But to make the document more efficient, it is important to plan the format carefully.
-While planning, make sure to ask for the management’s approval and emphasize the key benefits of the policy in reducing cost, improving risk management, and boosting marketing.
+While planning a statement, make sure to ask for the management’s approval and emphasize the key benefits of the policy in reducing cost, improving risk management, and boosting marketing.
 When that is successful, the best next step is to assess where the business stands in terms of environmental management.
 The way around this is by visualizing the business’s environmental history, along with its impacts and risks.
 Now proceed to layout the format and keep it short (use 8 ½ by 11 inches sheet).

 Tip 2: Create Content for the Policy

 Like the format, there is no standard content for an environmental policy statement.
 Although this type of policy discusses the same subject matter, the content is reflective of the business’s activities, priorities, and concerns.
-As mentioned above, an assessment must be conducted first before writing the policy to identify the issues the business wants to address.
+As mentioned above, an assessment report must be conducted first before writing the policy to identify the issues the business wants to address.
 Moreover, the policy statement should contain the following initiatives: recycling materials, minimizing waste, conserving energy, using biodegradable materials, patronizing sustainable resources, and phasing out chlorofluorocarbons (CFCs).